TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 the system.
 Especially trace, correlation and causation ids are good metadata to have.

 Axon, of course, provides helpful helpers to help with metadata.

+### 39. Handling Security

+Security, access control, authentication, authorization, identity and access.
+To model or not to model.
+Basically, if who the user is doesn't affect the flow of data in the system then you should probably not model security.
+That is, if logging in is not a business flow, it is likely "just" technical concern.

+What you typically will do is to have information about the logged-in user as metadata on commands.
+Again a framework helping you do this is, well, helpful.

+Doing this will help you separate domain logic and security concerns (which is a sort of infrastructure).

+---

 # Conclusion